Form 5695 instructions: How to claim the solar tax credit before it expires

 When can I claim my solar tax credit?

-What are the steps for claiming solar tax credit in 2023?
+What are the steps for claiming solar tax credit for tax year 2024 and 2025?

 There are three main steps you'll need to take to benefit from the ITC: